TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Changing appearance with CSS =  To be assigned

-Log out  = To be assigned
+Log out  = Nguyen Ho

 # Extra if we have time

-Check inventory/inventory alert  = To be assigned
+Check inventory/inventory alert  = Nguyen Ho

 Add a logo  = To be assigned